MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 In this hands-on lab, you learned how to:

-- Create a resource group to hold your SLURM cluster
+- Create a resource group
 - Deploy preconfigured virtual machines using the Azure Quick Start Templates
-- Copy local resources to the SLURM cluster
+- Copy local resources to a SLURM cluster
 - Copy files into blob storage
-- Use ssh to remote into the master machine of the SLURM cluster
+- Use ssh to remote into the master machine of a SLURM cluster
 - Kick off a SLURM job
 - View the status of a SLURM job
-- Retrieve the results of the job from blob storage
+- Retrieve output from blob storage
 - Suspend virtual machines
-- Delete a resource group to remove all traces
+- Delete a resource group

 Copyright 2015 Microsoft Corporation.
 All rights reserved.
 Except where otherwise noted, these materials are licensed under the terms of the Apache License, Version 2.0.
 You may use it according to the license as is most appropriate for your project on a case-by-case basis.
 The terms of this license can be found in http://www.apache.org/licenses/LICENSE-2.0.